-PARIS, Feb 1 (Reuters) - Car sales extended their declines in France, Spain and Italy last month, data showed on Friday, leaving little hope of a European auto market rebound anytime soon.
+PARIS, Feb 1 (Reuters) - Car sales extended their declines in France and Spain last month, data showed on Friday, leaving little hope of a European auto market rebound anytime soon.

-Volkswagen and U.S. carmakers led a 15 percent drop in French registrations to their lowest January level since 1997.
-Italian sales dropped 17.6 percent, while Spain was limited to a single-digit contraction due to renewed subsidies.
+Volkswagen and U.S. carmakers led a 15 percent drop in French registrations to their lowest January level in 15 years, while renewed subsidies only just slowed Spain’s market contraction to single digits.

-“The French passenger car market started 2013 on as weak a note as it exited 2012,” analyst David Arnold at Credit Suisse said in a note.
+“The French passenger car market started 2013 on as weak a note as it exited 2012,” London-based Credit Suisse analyst David Arnold said in a note.

-Falling sales across Europe suggest manufacturers will have to cut vehicle output by a further 7 percent this year, Arnold predicted, adding to excess capacity that is already inflicting deep losses on volume brands.
+Ongoing declines across Europe suggest manufacturers will have to cut vehicle output by a further 7 percent this year, he predicted - adding to excess capacity that is already inflicting deep losses on volume brands.

-European auto sales last year fell the most in two decades to hit a 17-year low, as austerity-squeezed household budgets and rising unemployment discouraged big purchases.
+European auto sales last year fell the most in two decades to a 17-year low, as austerity-squeezed household budgets and unemployment fears discourage big purchases.

-Renault and Japanese affiliate Nissan are not counting on a European recovery in the next three to four years, Carlos Ghosn, chief executive of both companies, said this week.
+Renault and Japanese affiliate Nissan are not counting on a European recovery in the next three to four years, Carlos Ghosn, chief executive of both, said this week.

-In Germany, where growth turned negative last May, car sales figures to be released on Monday are expected to show a further monthly decline.
+In Germany, where growth turned negative last May, car sales are expected to show a further monthly decline on Monday.